SoFi Invest and Acorns are two popular investing platforms for new-age investors.

 These platforms allow investors to take their hands off the steering wheel and let the professionals take over, saving both time and money for investors in the long-run.

+While both apps are on a mission to make investing more accessible, the ways in which they are doing so differ significantly.
 In this comparison, we will be looking to see how SoFi vs Acorns compare.

 SoFi Invest Review 2021: Best Investing App?